homestarfuzzer/homestarfuzzer/README.md

 ## community

-I'm a community organizer with **[RVAsec](https://rvasec.com)** — specifically the **Deep Dive** monthly cybersecurity meetup in the Richmond, VA area.
+I'm a community organizer with **[RVAsec](https://rvasec.com/about/)**.
+Specifically the **Deep Dive** monthly meetups in the Richmond, VA area.
 We bring in speakers on everything from career development to drone hacking.
 Come through if you're local.

 ---